Ulmart: Activities

 Ulmart facilities are situated in over 240 Russian cities (St. Petersburg, Moscow, Samara, Kazan, Krasnodar, Novorossiysk, Yekaterinburg and others).
 The aggregate production line of the company includes over mln 12 Stock keeping units.

 In 2009, Ulmart acquired the trademark and operational facilities of MicroXperts.
 This was originally a North American company for computer and server production, with its production facilities based in Russia since 1993.
 The brand produces PCs, laptops, ultrabooks and monoblocks.

 Since 2013, the company has used the ZIFRO brand for digital devices such as smartphones and tablets.
-The company is also developing other brands, such as: Molecula (accessories for digital devices), Roadweller (automotive goods), Lemantino (goods for kids), and Forhead (grills, greenhouses).
+The company is also developing other brands, such as: Molecula (accessories for digital devices), Roadweller (automotive goods), Lemantino (goods for children), and Forhead (grills, greenhouses).

 In 2016 Ulmart launched several projects working on the model of the marketplace: Wishni.ru, and Ulmart Global.
-In addition, the company also launched projects: Slivy.ru, Thelabels.ru, and shopping messenger "Alol'".
+In addition, the company also launched projects: Slivy.ru, Thelabels.ru, and shopping messenger "Alol".
 Ulmart also launched a marketplace for suppliers on its online storefront, customers could purchase goods directly from the warehouses of partners of the company.